William Ellis School

-William Ellis School is a voluntary aided secondary school and sixth form for boys located in Highgate, London, England.
+William Ellis School is a voluntary aided secondary school and sixth form for boys located in Gospel Oak, London, England.

 Admissions

-The School is located near Hampstead Heath.
+The School is located near Hampstead Heath in north London.

 It is situated just east of Parliament Hill and north of Gospel Oak railway station.
 It is next to Parliament Hill School, a girls' school.

 Up to 10% of places are offered to boys with an aptitude for music as determined by a music aptitude test.

 History

 Origins

 The school's founder, William Ellis (not to be confused with the inventor of rugby football, William Webb Ellis) was a public-spirited businessman.
-In the mid-19th century, Ellis founded a number of schools and inspired many teachers to promote his educational ideas.
+In the mid-19th century, Ellis founded a number of schools (named 'Birkbeck Schools' after George Birkbeck, adult education pioneer and founder of Birkbeck University, London) and inspired many teachers to promote his educational ideas.

 Ellis wanted children to be taught "useful" subjects such as science (including "Social Science"), and to develop the faculty of reason; this was in contrast to the learning by rote of religious tracts, ancient languages and history, characteristic of many schools at the time.
-William Ellis School is the only one of these schools which now remains.
+Whilst William Ellis School is the only one of these schools that retains William Ellis' name, the last surviving Birkbeck School still operating as a school in its original (Grade 2 listed 1862) building is Colvestone Primary School (previously the 'Kingsland Birkbeck School') in Dalston, East London.